 Management Incentive Plan (MIP).
 The NEOs are participants in our MIP, which provides for annual, lump-sum cash payments that are based on achieving pre-established financial objectives and qualitative performance factors.
 Generally, an executive must be employed on the day of payment in order to receive an award under the MIP.
 However, if an executive dies while employed by us or any subsidiary, or retires under one of our retirement plans during a plan year, the executive will receive an award pro-rated to the beginning of the month following the executive's termination date.
-In no event will a prorated MIP award be earned where the proration percent is one-third or less.
-Assuming that the MIP payouts would not be pro-rated in the event of a termination due to death or retirement occurring on December 30, 2022, the payout of 2022 MIP awards on such a termination (as applicable) would have been \$1,191,471, \$410,325 and \$323,978 for Mr. Vijayvargiya, Ms. Chadwick and Mr. Chemnitz, respectively.
+In order to be eligible for a prorated MIP payout. the executive must serve at least four months in the fiscal year.
+Assuming that the MIP payouts would not be pro-rated in the event of a termination due to death or retirement occurring on December 29, 2023, the payout of 2023 MIP awards on such a termination (as applicable) would have been \$650,793, \$216,249 and \$169,116 for Mr. Vijayvargiya, Ms. Chadwick and Mr. Chemnitz, respectively.